The effect of swimming and aquatic exercise on the body

 25/10/2019 by Pivotal Motion

 Regular exercise has countless benefits including improved mental and heart health and reduction in risk of cardiovascular disease.
-Sometimes as the hotter months roll in, it can be tempting to relax inside in the aircon – but why not try swimming?
+Sometimes as the hotter months roll in, it can be tempting to relax inside in the aircon – but why not try swimming or aquatic exercise?
 Stay cool while you maintain your fitness with this low-impact exercise, suitable for all ages and abilities.

 Swimming is a low-impact exercise